A Ducking They Did Go: Plot

-While looking for work, the Stooges botch an attempt to steal a watermelon from a deliveryman (Cy Schindell), which lands them in trouble with a cop (William Irving).
-The trio winds up at the offices of the Canvas Back Duck Club, a hunting organization run by conmen Blackie (Lynton Brent) and Doyle (Jack Gardner), where they are promptly hired to sell club memberships.
-Unfortunately, unbeknownst to them, the whole thing is a scam.
-Dressed in duck-hunting gear, Moe, Larry and Curly invade the police station and barge right into the office of the police chief (Bud Jamison) and somehow manage to sell memberships to several men, including the police chief and even the mayor.
+The Stooges botch an attempt to steal a watermelon from a deliveryman (Cy Schindell), which lands them in trouble with a cop (William Irving).
+The trio winds up at the offices of the Canvas Back Duck Club, a hunting club run by conmen Blackie (Lynton Brent) and Doyle (Jack Gardner), where they are hired to sell club memberships.
+Unbeknownst to them, the whole thing is a scam.
+Dressed in duck-hunting gear, Moe, Larry and Curly invade the police station and barge into the office of the police chief (Bud Jamison) and sell memberships to several men, including the police chief and the mayor.

-By the time the group arrives at the lodge, the "club owners" are long gone, and an old man (John Rand) assures them that there are no ducks to be found.
-In a panic, Moe and Larry try to solve this dilemma by hurling decoy ducks and rubber decoys over the pond.
-Curly arrives at last with a large flock of ducks (à la the Pied Piper of Hamelin) and leads them into the water.
-Eventually, the old man (who the Stooges met earlier) shows up (with the local sheriff (Sam Lufkin)) telling the cops, the governor and the mayor that Curly has stolen all of his prize domestic ducks and it will cost them $5.00 apiece to replace each duck.
-The hunters realize they have been swindled and they, the old man and the sheriff with him are angry and shoot their guns at the Stooges, who flee the scene.
+By the time the group arrives at the lodge to hunt ducks, the conmen are gone, and an old man (John Rand) assures them that there are no wild ducks to be found.
+Moe and Larry hurl rubber decoy ducks over the pond.
+Curly arrives with a flock of ducks (like the Pied Piper of Hamelin) and leads them into the water where the hunters hunt the ducks.
+The old man shows up with the constable (Sam Lufkin), saying that Curly has stolen all of his prize domestic ducks and it will cost the hunters $5.00 apiece to replace.
+The hunters, the old man, and the sheriff begin shooting at the Stooges, who flee; leaping over a bush and landing on a trio of bucking steers.